CMccormick0003/deep-learning-challenge/README.md

 •	ASK_AMT

 ### What variable(s) should be removed from the input data because they are neither targets nor features?
-NAME and EIN were removed.Since these are unique, they woudl not add value to the model.
+NAME and EIN were removed.
+Since these are unique, they would not add value to the model.

 ## Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+•	The model has 8 layers, including an input layer, 6 hidden layers, and an output layer.
+•	The number of neurons in each layer are as follows: 80 for the input layer, 50 for the hidden layers, 30 for the last hidden layer, and 1 for the output layer.
+•	The activation function used for all hidden layers is ReLU, which is commonly used in deep learning networks for its ability to handle non-linear data and prevent the vanishing gradient problem.
+The activation function used for the output layer is sigmoid, which is commonly used for binary classification problems.
+These were selected based on recommendations by GridSearchCV and RandomSearchCV to try and reach an accuracy score of 75%.

 Were you able to achieve the target model performance?
 What steps did you take in your attempts to increase model performance?